Depression During Pregnancy

 - Interfering with your ability to bond with your growing baby.
-While your baby is in the womb (uterus), the baby can actually hear you talk and can sense emotion by the pitch, rhythm and stress in your voice.
-If you are experiencing depression during your pregnancy, you might find it difficult to develop this bond with your baby.
+While the fetus is in your uterus, it can actually hear you talk and can sense emotion by the pitch, rhythm and stress in your voice.
+If you're experiencing depression during your pregnancy, you might find it difficult to develop this bond with your baby.
 You might feel emotionally isolated.

 What are my options if I’m depressed during pregnancy?